John0207/John0207.github.io/README.md

 </p>
 ## Software Engineering and Databases
 <p>
 	Throughout my degree I learned many aspects of software development over a broad scope of courses.
 It is difficult to discuss everything because there is such a wide variety of topics.
 I was introduced to basic programming concepts in CS-200 with Python as my introductory language, with Java being introduced next in IT 145 to solidify those basic concepts.
 I learned the importance of object-oriented design in IT-315 Object Oriented Analysis and Design, and the importance of testing in CS 320: Software Testing, Automation, and Quality Assurance.
 I also learned to work with graphical applications using C++ in CS 330: Computational Graphics and Visualization, and to develop mobile applications in CS 360: Mobile Architecture and Programming.
+Checkout the final project I made in CS 330 [here](https://github.com/John0207/3d_chair) where I showcase similar software development skills.
 </p>
 <p>
 	In the broad scope of topics, I learned and worked with, databases were often a key component.
 I learned the basics of SQL and built a database in DAD 220: Introduction to SQL.
 In CS 340: Advanced Programming Concepts, I learned to use MongoDB to build NoSQL databases, and built on software engineering concepts learned in introductory courses.
 I also took DAT 220: Fundamentals of Data Mining, which focused more on the data aspect of databases rather than the design.
 I found this class the most interesting out of the other database courses because it showed how data mining can be used to extract immense value out of a collection of data.